neuro4ml/neuro4ml.github.io/Week_2/4-Synapse_Models.md

 When a spike arrives, we first increase $u$, the probability of vesicle release.
 Note that we do this first because otherwise the first spike would release 0 vesicles.

 Next, we release an amount of vesicles proportional to $u \cdot x$, because there are $x$ available and we release with probability $u$.
-In this model we’ve had this directly modify the membrane potential $v$, but <!--as in previous slides--> it could modify other variables.
+In this model we've had this directly modify the membrane potential $v$, but <!--as in previous slides--> it could modify other variables.

-Finally, since we’ve released $u \cdot x$ vesicles, we now have to remove those from the available pool by subtracting that from $x$.
+Finally, since we've released $u \cdot x$ vesicles, we now have to remove those from the available pool by subtracting that from $x$.

-Here’s what those variables look like in these two cases:
+Here's what those variables look like in these two cases:

 ![](#depression-facilitation-graphs)

 So what does this do in terms of function?

-As usual, we don’t have a complete answer to that.
+As usual, we don't have a complete answer to that.
 One thing for sure is that it gives synapses a longer memory than they would otherwise have, which is likely to be useful in many cases.

 It can also allow the neuron to have richer spike frequency dynamics, allowing them to act as low, high or band pass filters, and do gain control.
-There’s a bunch of other ideas people have suggested, and there are links in the reading list for where you can read more about this and other models of short term plasticity.
+There's a bunch of other ideas people have suggested, and there are links in the reading list for where you can read more about this and other models of short term plasticity.

 ## Channel types: excitation and inhibition